U.S. monthly inflation picks up; jobless claims at 48-year low

 The combination of rising inflation and a robust labor market could force the Federal Reserve to raise interest rates a bit more aggressively this year than currently anticipated as it worries about the economy overheating.
 The U.S. central bank has forecast three rate hikes in 2018.
 The first rate increase is expected later this month.

-“The Fed wanted to see more inflation and it looks like it is getting it,” said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.
-“I am down for four (rate hikes) because the acceleration in inflation is not likely to fade anytime soon.”
+“The Fed wanted to see more inflation and it looks like it is getting it,” said Joel Naroff, chief economist at Naroff Economic Advisors in Holland, Pennsylvania.“I am down for four (rate hikes) because the acceleration in inflation is not likely to fade anytime soon.”

 The Commerce Department said consumer prices as measured by the personal consumption expenditures (PCE) price index rose 0.4 percent.
 That was the biggest increase since September and followed a 0.1 percent gain in December.
 The annual increase was, however, unchanged at 1.7 percent in January because of unfavorable base effects.